timani/argos/README.md

 Argos
 =================

-A light Docker based sandbox image for PHP web development that is based on a Ubuntu 14.04 OS.
+A light Docker based sandbox image for PHP web development that is based on a Fedora 21 OS.

 ![Docker logo](http://upload.wikimedia.org/wikipedia/commons/7/79/Docker_(container_engine)_logo.png "Docker logo")

-This image with comes built with nginx, PHP-FPM, Drush, MySQL, Redis and Varnish.
+This image with comes built with nginx, PHP-FPM, Drush, MySQL, Redis and Varnish that allows you to create your own configuration and extend it to meet your projects requirements or you can try one of the built-in setups.
+These provide for both single and multi node development stacks.

 ## Documentation